yenthusiastic/EMRP19/README.md

 ### 1. Introduction

 Waste bin level management in big cities is one of the main topics in planning smart cities.
-Public waste bins help to keep the uraban scene and the environment cleaner.
-However, traditionally environment workers have to manually identify whether a bin is full to empty it.
+Public waste bins help to keep the urban scene and the environment cleaner.
+However, traditionally employees of the municipal cleaning companies have to manually identify whether a bin is full to empty it.
 This makes it time-consuming and inefficient as every single bin has to be checked.
-The variations in fill level also depend greatly on the location of the bin and the occurence of events in the surroundings.
+The variations in fill level also depend greatly on the location of the bin and the occurrence of events in the surroundings.
 Additionally, current clearing schemes rely on regular schedules which are inflexible for irregular events.
 To clear a bin when it is not empty is also a waste of resource.

 In order to address this problem, this project extends the work of the previous EMRP18 project in an attempt to offer a fully operational solution for managing the fill level of a certain type of waste bins in the city of Moers.
 The basic idea is to use independent hardware modules that can be easily mounted inside the bins to collect data reflecting the fill level of the bin.
 The data is transmitted through LoRa protocol to the backend services where it is stored.
 The network of bins as well as hardware modules are digitally represented by a database which can be conveniently visualized for better management.